 Polytarp may be the most popular and recognizable tarp variety, but other water-resistant sheets are also referred to as tarps.
 Tar-coated canvas, though outdated and much less widely used compared to polytarp, qualifies as a tarpaulin variety.
 Other plastic materials like PVC are also used to manufacture tarps.

 In addition to their uses as protective coverings, tarps are used extensively as advertising surfaces on billboards and during commercial tenancy or ownership transitions.
-For example, if a company buys a commercial space, it may place a printed tarpaulin to temporarily identify itself until a permanent sign is installed.
+For example, if a company buys a commercial space, it may reach out to a sewing company for the purpose of placing a printed tarpaulin to temporarily identify itself until a permanent sign is installed.

 Because there are many contexts and applications for which tarpaulins are required, tarp manufacturers produce tarps in a variety of configurations.
 Polytarps are the most versatile tarp variety.
 Because they can be used in so many different situations, they are among the most widely produced tarp varieties.
 The same polytarp composition and configuration might be found on the shelves of a sporting goods store as well as in an automotive repair shop.